raspberrypilearning/looping-sprites/en/step_1.md

 ## What you will make
 --- no-print ---
-Click on the green flag to see an example project:
+Click on the green flag to see this example project run:
 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/407384474/?autostart=false" frameborder="0"></iframe>
 </div>
 --- /no-print ---

-Here's an example project:
+In this example project, the hearts move around the screen in different ways using loops.

 --- print-only ---
 ![Complete project](images/showcase_static.png){:width="400px"}